bhuvicoder01/steganographing_image/README.md

 ---

 ## Project Description
 This tool enables users to conceal confidential messages within images, making the hidden data undetectable to the naked eye and recoverable only with the correct encryption key.
-It combines LSB steganography for data hiding with AES-256 encryption for confidentiality, providing a dual-layer security approach.
-Developed for the IBM SkillBuild Cybersecurity Internship, it showcases practical applications in covert communication and data protection.
+It combines LSB steganography for data hiding with AES-256 encryption for confidentiality, providing a dual-layer security approach.It showcases practical applications in covert communication and data protection.

 ---